bryanrafaelbueno/bryanrafaelbueno/README.md

 # 💫 About Me:
-💻I am working as a programmer<br>👨‍💻I am a full programmer<br>⭐My favorite language is Javascript<br>
+💻I'm working as a Developer<br>👨‍💻I am a full-stack developer<br>⭐My favorite language is Javascript<br>

 # 💻 Tech Stack: